 He, too, had a startled expression on his face.
 Seconds later, he recovered and strode towards her, never once giving me a backward glance.
 A reaction which should not have affected me.
 Yet, my heart plummeted to the bottom of my stomach.

 Over the past few years, I’ve seen Derek interact with girls, even girlfriends.
 Yet, something about this one didn’t sit right with me.
 The feeling was not just jealousy.
 He had passed through more women than I could count.
-The need of wanting him to get all the experience he desired never faulted.
+The need to want him to get all the experience he desired never faulted.
 Yet, this time my insides curdled at the mere thought of Derek with her.

 Ugh!
 Why was she so pretty?